 Opportunity Identification and Approvals

-The Foundation & Grants (F&G) office is ready to assist TMCC faculty, administrators, and staff, to determine if a grant opportunity is appropriate for submission.
-The grant opportunity can be brought to our attention in several ways:
+The Foundation and Grants (F&G) Office is ready to assist TMCC faculty, administrators, and staff, to determine if a grant opportunity is appropriate for submission.
+The grant opportunity can be brought to our attention a couple of ways:

 There are several considerations that must be made before pursuing the writing and submission of the grant: